OfficeDev/office-js-docs-reference/docs/requirement-sets/outlook/requirement-set-1.12/office.context.md

 ---
-title: Office.context - preview requirement set
+title: Office.context - requirement set 1.12
-description: Office.Context object members available for Outlook add-ins using Mailbox API preview requirement set. ms.date: 04/05/2022 ms.localizationpriority: medium
+description: Office.Context object members available for Outlook add-ins using Mailbox API requirement set 1.12. ms.date: 07/20/2022 ms.localizationpriority: medium
 ---

-# context (Mailbox preview requirement set)
+# context (Mailbox requirement set 1.12)

 ### [Office](office.md).context

 Office.context provides shared interfaces that are used by add-ins in all of the Office apps.
 This listing documents only those interfaces that are used by Outlook add-ins.
-For a full listing of the Office.context namespace, see the [Office.context reference in the Common API](/javascript/api/office/office.context?view=outlook-js-preview&preserve-view=true).
+For a full listing of the Office.context namespace, see the [Office.context reference in the Common API](/javascript/api/office/office.context?view=outlook-js-1.12&preserve-view=true).

 ##### Requirements